When we first arrived at Bangkok we were informed that the old Floating Markets of Bangkok were …. gone …. finished …. kaput …. over.

 As we continue to drive about 100 km out of the city toward Damnoen Saduak Floating Market, the landscape changed as we entered a tiny country town.
 People stood chatting with their motorbikes, and houses changed from concrete apartment blocks to wooden homes.

-We arrive and park within a stones throw of the launching area for our private boat.
-The hustle and bustle of market life is all around us and we get rather excited.
+We arrive and park within a stone’s throw of the launching area for our private boat.
+The hustle and bustle of market life are all around us and we get rather excited.